“Fiction has no

 Towards the production

-We have a 20 minute preview of Carried by the Current, which includes a discussion with the playwright and three scenes acted from the script, which we are presenting in various locations to gather support for the production.
+We have a 20-30 minute preview of Carried by the Current, including four scenes acted from the script and a discussion with the playwright.
+We present this preview in diverse locations—from bookstores to boardrooms—to gather support for the production.
 Please contact us if you know of a group or business interested in seeing this preview.

 Martha McWhirter, leader and founder of the Sanctified Sisters.